Configuration File

 testExecutionTimeout

-Maximum test execution time (in milliseconds).
-When the total execution time of a test exceeds this value, TestCafe terminates the test.
-This behavior occurs even if the browser is responsive.
+When the total execution time of a test exceeds the Test Execution Timeout, TestCafe terminates the test, even if the browser is responsive.

 {